• Skip to main content

 Chef Tips and Tricks:

-• The reason I place the cookie upside down in the muffin pan is that the Kroger store-brand cookies are just a bit too big to fit in a conventional muffin pan.
+• I place the cookie upside down in the muffin pan because the Kroger store-brand cookies are just a bit too big to fit in a conventional muffin pan.
 Placing them upside down wedges the cookie down into the cup.
-If you're using a brand that's slightly smaller, right-side-up or upside-down is your choice.
+If you’re using a slightly smaller brand, right-side-up or upside-down is your choice.

 • Place the mini cheesecakes in the freezer for 15 to 20 minutes before removing the paper liner; it will come off cleaner.